Chronic Traumatic Encephalopathy

 - Severe jarring or shaking

 - Abruptly coming to a stop

-Over time, these injuries can lead to abnormal groups of tau proteins.
+Over time, these injuries can be associated with a build up of abnormal groups of tau proteins.
 These proteins can create tangled masses in the brain.
 The tangles can block normal brain function.
-Similar tangles are seen in people with Alzheimer’s disease
+Similar tangles are seen in people with Alzheimer disease

 Having a history of head injuries puts you at risk for CTE later in life.
+Repetitive brain trauma (RBT) is the greatest risk factor for CTE.
 People who may be at the highest risk include those who:

 - Participate in contact sports, especially professional boxers, football players, hockey players, wrestlers, and soccer players

 - Have a developmental disability and engage in self-abusive behavior (head banging)

 Depression, including feeling suicidal